amreus/ai-code/rsync-log-explainer/README.md

 This Ruby script parses rsync log files and provides explanations for the itemized change codes.

+The script explains the 11-character codes found in rsync logs.
+Each character in the code signifies a specific aspect of the file transfer or attribute change.

+For a detailed breakdown of each character and its possible values, refer to the `RsyncCodeExplanation` hash within the `rsync_log_explainer.rb` file.

 ## Usage

 To run this script, navigate to the `rsync-log-explainer` directory and execute it with a log file as an argument: